TatianaTylosky/mentor-material/mentor-field-guide.md

 **Teach the Teacher**

 As you probably know, teaching is a _great_ way to learn.
-Ask your students to teach you concepts they learned the prior week or used in their recent projects.
-Articulating new concepts builds confidence, cements knowledge and will help the student discover gaps in her learning.
+Ask your students to teach you concepts they learned the prior week or used in recent projects.
+Articulating new concepts builds confidence, cements knowledge and will help students discover gaps in their learning.

+_Tip: This is a great technique to use when your student is rushing through material; take five and confirm they're retaining the concepts covered!_

 **Code Tour**